anderkve/FYS3150/book/projects/project2.md

 void jacobi_rotate(arma::mat& A, arma::mat& R, int k, int l);

 // Jacobi method eigensolver:
-// - Runs jacobo_rotate until max off-diagonal element < eps
+// - Runs jacobi_rotate until max off-diagonal element < eps
 // - Writes the eigenvalues as entries in the vector "eigenvalues"
 // - Writes the eigenvectors as columns in the matrix "eigenvectors"
 //   (The returned eigenvalues and eigenvectors are sorted using arma::sort_index)